 Steve King grew up in a law enforcement family in Storm Lake, Iowa.
 He attended Denison Community High School, where he met Marilyn Kelly, whom he married in 1972.
 They have lived in Kiron since 1976 and are members of St. Martin's Church in Odebolt.
-Steve and Marilyn have three grown sons and seven grandchildren.
+Steve and Marilyn have three grown sons and eight grandchildren.

 King studied math and science at Northwest Missouri State University.
 He started King Construction in 1975 and built the business up from one bulldozer.
 He brings valuable knowledge to Congress as an agribusinessman and a small business owner for 28 years.
 King's oldest son now owns the construction business.